 Channels are one of Slack’s core features and the best way to organise teams around a common goal.

-Channels create clarity and visibility around roles and responsibilities, which helps work to get done faster and more efficiently.
+Channels create clarity and visibility around roles and responsibilities, which helps to get work done faster and more efficiently.

 Here’s how to get started: